GetTerminus/instrument_all_the_things/README.md

 config to enable the helpers below.

-During a test you can get access to the counters and filtering them using a few helpers.
+During a test you can get access to the counters and filter them using a few helpers.

 * __get_counter(counter_name)__ - gets an object with all calls to a counter with a given name